mattrohr/brainfreeze/README.md

     - OCT feedback
     - Radar
     - GPS: good for ±1 [m], not [mm], [um], or [nm]
+- Sensor disinfection: 99% alcohol wipes have low water content, so unlikely to short or corrode sensor.
+But that also means they quickly evaporate, so several might need to be applied to clean biological contamination.
+They're individually wrapped for sanitary environments.
 - Redundant method: camera
 - Sensor mounting
-    - medical-grade tape: [Nitto ST-2604](https://www.nitto.com/us/en/products/medical/003/) is breathable and non-irritating but difficult to source.
+    - medical-grade tape: [Nitto ST-2604](https://www.nitto.com/us/en/products/medical/003/) is breathable, non-irritating, has goldilocks tensile strength.
+But difficult to source on manufacturer, findtape, amazon, eBay, box stores, and elsewhere.
 You have to buy cases instead of individual rolls.
 Same story for 3M equivalents.
+Requested samples.
     - normal double sided tape: too high tensile strength will rip PCB pads and/or skin, cause skin irritation, non-breathable so moisture buildup and subsequent detachment
     - snap connector: difficult to source, Digi-key doesn't stock them.
 [Alibaba does](https://www.alibaba.com/product-detail/PCB-electrode-button-Medical-button-snap_60687245853.html).
 But now instead of figuring out how to mount the sensor to the rodent, we just push off the problem and now have to figure out how best to attach the snap connector to the sensor.
     - [veterinary glue](https://www.amazon.com/3M-Vetbond-084-1469SB-Vetbond-Tissue-Adhesive-1469Sb/dp/B004C12Q46):